Salmandabbakuti/xenea-discord-bot/README.md

 - Added webhook notifications to alert server admins about verification status changes or critical errors that need attention.
 - Added express rate limiter to prevent ddos attacks and spamming of the bot server.
 - Updated: show webhookurl with spoiler only to server owner on setting/getting
+- Refactored the interaction handlers to make them more maintainable
 - Move server source files to src directory

 ### v1.2.0